BosM16/BosRepo/README.md

 ```
 If this is not the case, make sure to check for the common errors listed below.

 The last message marked in blue instructs the user to identify the left and right Vive controller.
-The controllers only become active once both triggers have been pushed and the controllers are identified.
+The controllers only become active once both triggers have been pulled and the controllers are identified.
 The right controller is reserved for the demo operator.
 It is used for state transitions and actions that require a person standing in the flight area while the drone is flying.
 The left controller can be handed to a spectator because it is used only for operations during which the drone is at rest on the floor or that can be executed standing outside the flight area.

 ### Calibration